RK9Creator/Rama-Krishna-K-Technical-Writer-API-Software-Documentation-Specialist/README.md

 ## About Me

 - Experienced **Technical Writer** with 8 years in IT, healthcare, and software domains.
-- Skilled in **MadCap Flare, Microsoft Word, Confluence, SharePoint.
+- Skilled in **MadCap Flare, Microsoft Word, Confluence, SharePoint**.
 - Passionate about creating **clear, structured, and user-friendly documentation**.
 - Exploring ways to combine **technical writing with programming and automation**.